 To my dear past self,

-I’m writing to you in the month of June 2020, addressing you who sit unaware of the future following March 2020.
+I’m writing a letter to my past self in the month of June 2020, addressing you who sit unaware of the future following March 2020.
 Why?
 Because the world turned upside down in the last few months, in a way no one expected, and certainly not you or me.
 The entire world is under lockdown, restricted movement and social distancing due to the spread of the novel coronavirus.
 With the ongoing public health crisis, we have all made some significant changes in our lifestyles.
 I suppose this letter is a way of preparing you, of reminding you what to savour, what to expect, and how best to adapt.
 Your future self is still in the throes of getting used to a new world.
-I don’t have answers for everything, but if this letter could make its way to the past, I’d like to give you some advice.
+I don’t have answers for everything, but if this letter could make its way into the past, I’d like to give you some advice.

 Find happiness in the normal…